• Skip to primary navigation

 Page Speed Insights measures the performance of a page for mobile devices and desktop devices.
 It fetches the URL twice, once with a mobile user-agent, and once with a desktop user agent.

 The PageSpeed Score ranges from 0 to 100 points.
-A higher score is better and a score of 85 or above indicates that the page is performing well.
-Please note that Page Speed Insights is being continually improved and so the score will change as we add new rules or improve our analysis.
+A higher score is better, and a score of 85 or above indicates that the page is performing well.
+Please note that Page Speed Insights is being continually improved, so the score will change as we add new rules or improve our analysis.

-On May 28th, 2020, Google revealed that there will be an upcoming page experience update that will enhance the existing Core Web Vitals metrics.
+On May 28th, 2020, Google revealed that there would be an upcoming page experience update that would enhance the existing Core Web Vitals metrics.

 PageSpeed Insights measures how the page can improve its performance on:

-• time to above-the-fold load: Elapsed time from the moment a user requests a new page and to the moment the above-the-fold content is rendered by the browser.
+- Time to above-the-fold load: Elapsed time from the moment a user requests a new page to the moment the browser renders the above-the-fold content.

-• time to full page load: Elapsed time from the moment a user requests a new page to the moment the page is fully rendered by the browser.
+- Time to full page load: Elapsed time from when a user requests a new page to when the browser fully renders the page.

 However, since the performance of a network connection varies considerably, Page Speed Insights only considers the network-independent aspects of page performance: the server configuration, the HTML structure of a page, and its use of external resources such as images, JavaScript, and CSS.
 Implementing the suggestions should improve the relative performance of the page.

-However, the absolute performance of the page will still be dependent upon a user’s network connection.
+However, the page’s absolute performance will still depend upon a user’s network connection.

 GTMetrix

-GTMetrix offers similar results to Googles Page Speed, but it also provides detailed results on what is slowing down the site and suggested fixes.
+GTMetrix offers similar results to Google’s Page Speed but also provides detailed results on what is slowing down the site and suggested fixes.

-These suggestions also take into account the Yslow testing tool and provide excellent information which is useful for developers but also easy enough for beginners to understand.
+These suggestions also consider the Yslow testing tool and provide excellent information that is useful for developers but also easy enough for beginners to understand.

 GTmetrix uses Google Page Speed and Yahoo!
 YSlow to grade your site’s performance and provides actionable recommendations to fix these issues.